uber-go/guide/style.md

 </tbody></table>

-While it's impractical to prescribe a universal strategy for map initialization, there are some basic rules of thumb you can use here.

-- Use `make()` when...
-  - an empty map is being initialized
-  - elements must be added programatically, versus as part of a literal
-  - when a size hint is available
-  - when the rest of the codebase predominantly uses `make()`
-- Use type literals when...
-  - a fixed set of elements is being added at initialization time
+The basic rule of thumb is to use map literals when adding a fixed set of elements at initialization time, otherwise use `make` (and specify a size hint if available).
-  - when the rest of the codebase predominantly uses literals

 There are more nuances than outlined in this guide; when in doubt, [be consistent](#be-consistent).